create3000/x_ite/docs/_posts/tutorials/building-shapes-out-of-points-lines-and-faces.md

 The [IndexedLineSet](/x_ite/components/rendering/indexedlineset/) node draws lines between coordinates:

 - The *coord* field value is a Coordinate node
-- The *coordIndex* field value is a list of coordinate indexes
+- The *coordIndex* field value is a list of coordinate indices

 The [IndexedFaceSet](/x_ite/components/geometry3d/indexedfaceset/) node draws faces outlined by coordinates:

 - The *coord* field value is a Coordinate node
-- The *coordIndex* field value is a list of coordinate indexes
+- The *coordIndex* field value is a list of coordinate indices

 The [CoordinateInterpolator](/x_ite/components/interpolation/coordinateinterpolator/) node converts times to coordinates.